 1. Paying late will also influence 35 percent of your score

-Again, payment history is the single most impactful factor of your credit score.
-Therefore, it can hurt you as much as it helps you.
-That’s why payment history shows up in both our pro and con list.
+While paying on time will be a huge help to your score, paying late will have the most negative impact.
+Payment history can hurt you as much as it helps you.
+That’s why it shows up in both our pro and con list.

-Never pay late on your student loans (or any bill for that matter) if you can help it.
-And if you have federal loans but can’t afford to make your payments, see if you qualify for an income-driven repayment plan.
+If you can control it, never pay anything late.
+If you have federal loans but can’t afford to make your student loan payments, see if you qualify for an income-driven repayment plan.

-If you have private student loans and need to lower your monthly payment, try to refinance them for more favorable terms.
+If you have private student loans and need to lower your monthly payments, try to refinance them for more favorable terms.

 2. Defaulting on your loans will greatly damage your score

-Creditors ultimately won’t want to give you money unless they have proof that they can trust you to pay it back.
-That’s what credit scores are all about: proof that you can handle debt responsibly.
-Default makes it look like they can’t trust you to repay a loan.
+Creditors won’t want to lend you money unless they can trust you to pay it back.
+Your credit score and credit history show whether you can manage debt responsibly.
+And defaulting shows creditors they can’t trust you.

-Going into default on your student loans will damage your credit score and, as a result, make it more difficult to obtain credit for other things for years to come.
+Going into default on your student loans will damage your credit score and make it more difficult to obtain credit for other things for years to come.

-If you fear you’re getting to that point, consider the same options stated above: income-driven repayment plans for federal loans and refinancing for private student loans.
+If you fear you’re getting to that point, consider the same options stated above: IDR plans for federal loans and refinancing for private student loans.